chinmayraj28/first-year-hack/README.md

 - 🎮 **Playful Mini-Games** - 2-3 minute games designed by learning specialists
 - 📊 **Smart Insights** - Color-coded signals (green/yellow/red) highlighting areas that may need attention
 - 🔒 **100% Private** - All data stays in your browser, never collected or shared
+- � **Email Results** - Send detailed assessment reports to registered email addresses
-- 👥 **For Ages 5-10** - Perfect for parents and teachers to spot early signals
+- �👥 **For Ages 5-10** - Perfect for parents and teachers to spot early signals
 - 📱 **Works Everywhere** - Fully client-side, works on any device with a browser
+- 🎯 **Professional Dashboard** - Track multiple children and view test history

 ## 🎯 Mini-Games